At a popular dumpling shop in Manhattan, the newest dumpling on the menu is made with food waste.

 Mimi Cheng's, a restaurant with locations in the East Village and Nolita, is known for pork and chicken dumplings based on family recipes.
 But a limited-edition offering served in February will be made with scraps that would normally be composted.

-The Impossible Burger will debut this week on the menus of two award-winning restaurants in New York City.
+The Impossible Burger will debut this week on the menus of two award-winning restaurants in City.
 Starting tomorrow, Saxon + Parole will serve the plant-based burger during dinner service and weekend brunch.
 This American-style bistro, a popular brunch destination, also has a well-known cocktail bar.
 The Impossible Burger will be offered in a decadent set-up topped with both a mushroom sauce and a truffle sauce, Sherry-braised onions, oyster mushrooms, and the traditional lettuce, tomato, and onion condiments served alongside an order of classic Saxon + Parole fries.

 "Immigration protests may leave NYC restaurants short-handed “A day without immigrants” reads a flyer in Spanish that has been widely distributed.
 It goes on: “Dear President, without our support this country will be paralyzed.”